Dyslexia and Dysgraphia: Same or Different?

 • Emotionally Sound – recognizing and managing the anxiety, fatigue and negativity that can accompany learning struggles

 The Lexercise Structured Literacy Curriculum™ follows these guidelines to help struggling readers and writers, including those with dyslexia and dysgraphia, meet their academic potential.
-If you think your child may be dyslexic or dysgraphic and you want to get them effective help please call us at 1-919-747-4557 or get started with our free dyslexia screener or our dysgraphia test.
+If you think your child may be dyslexic or dysgraphic and you want to get them effective help contact us or get started with our free dyslexia screener or our dysgraphia test.

 1 What Is Specific Learning Disorder?
 American Psychiatric Association